uw-mad-dash/decoding-speculative-decoding/README.md

 ## Introduction
 This repo contains two python script demonstrating speculative decoding on LLaMA models.
 We also release a series of draft models distilled based on the [Sheared-LLaMA](https://github.com/princeton-nlp/LLM-Shearing) codebase.

 The `speculative_decoding_demo` script is for those who can't deploy a large LLM to try speculative decoding.
-We pre-compute results from LLaMA-65B and store the output in a log file to simulate speculative decoding.
+We pre-compute results from a target LLM (e.g. LLaMA-65B) and store the output in a log file to simulate speculative decoding.

 The `speculative_decoding_deployment` script is for those who wish to deploy their own target and draft LLMs.
 We build the demo on top of DeepSpeed Inference and HuggingFace libraries.